tonywon89/feed_my_curiosity/README.md

 **Objective** Emulate Feedly's sidebar for adding feeds

-- [ ] `AddFeedSidebar` component
+- [x] `AddFeedSidebar` component
-  - [ ] new collection Link that turns into a form
+  - [x] new collection Link that turns into a form
-    - [ ] write form to create new collection
+    - [x] write form to create new collection
-      - [ ] write out flux cycle for form
+      - [x] write out flux cycle for form
-      - [ ] test to make sure new collection was created with added feed
+      - [x] test to make sure new collection was created with added feed
-  - [ ] `AddFeedCollectionIndex` component
+  - [x] `AddFeedCollectionIndex` component
-    - [ ] `AddFeedCollectionIndexItem` component
+    - [x] `AddFeedCollectionIndexItem` component
-      - [ ] can click on it to add a feed to the collection
+      - [x] can click on it to add a feed to the collection
-      - [ ] build out flux cycle for it
+      - [x] build out flux cycle for it
-      - [ ] updates with a check mark after being added
+      - [x] updates with a check mark after being added
-      - [ ] Test collections to make sure it has a feed
+      - [x] Test collections to make sure it has a feed
-- [ ] Style it to make it resemble feedly
+- [x] Style it to make it resemble feedly
-  - [ ] Sidebar appears on top of everything else
+  - [x] Sidebar appears on top of everything else
 - [ ] deploy to Heroku

 ### Phase 8: PopOutDetails (1.5 days)

 **Objective** Have a overlying window with for individual articles and feeds when clicked

+- [ ] make `PopOutDetails` component
 - [ ] make `FeedDetail` component
   - [ ] `FeedHeader`
   - [ ] `ArticleDateIndex`